-As the holiday memories begin to fade and we focus on the year ahead, an important part of the next few weeks is providing a thoughtful and stress-free welcome for parents and families as they return or start at your early learning service.
+As we return to work with fresh energy and inspiration for an exciting year ahead, now is a great time to prepare for a thoughtful and stress-free welcome for children, parents and families as they return or start their journey with your early learning service.

 This blog post shares some of the most successful tips and techniques practised by leading educators using Storypark.

 Effectively welcoming and educating parents is an important step in helping set expectations and build trust and confidence in your relationship.

 Services using Storypark have many innovative ways of communicating with parents, including: